-A summary of the published results and assets, liabilities of the Group for the last five financial years, as extracted from the audited consolidated financial statements and reclassified as appropriate, is set out on page 136.
+A summary of the published results and assets, liabilities of the Group for the last five financial years, as extracted from the audited consolidated financial statements and reclassified as appropriate, is set out on page 132.
 This summary does not form part of the audited consolidated financial statements.

-PROPERTY, PLANT, EQUIPMENT AND INVESTMENT PROPERTIES
+PROPERTY, PLANT AND EQUIPMENT

-Details of movements in the property, plant, equipment and investment properties of the Group during the year are set out in notes 13 and 14 to the consolidated financial statements, respectively.
+Details of movements in the property, plant and equipment of the Group during the year are set out in notes 13 to the consolidated financial statements.